Why does Texas Tech University (Texas Tech University) require non-immigrant students

 Aetna site.
 You will need your Student ID Number (R#) and your Date of Birth.

-my tuition bill?
+waived from my tuition bill?
 No – The Academic HealthPlans Policy premiums are based on student utilization of

 Student Health Services at the Student Wellness Center for routine medical appointments.